-Making an improper turn in Nevada is a misdemeanor with a typical fine of around $395 and four (4) driver’s license demerit points in Nevada.
+Making an improper turn in Nevada is a civil infraction with a typical civil penalty of around $395 and four (4) driver’s license demerit points in Nevada.
 But it may be possible to get the charge dismissed or lessened to a non-moving violation.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about making improper right or left turns in Clark County and throughout Nevada.
 We discuss defenses, sentences, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section:

 - 1. What are the laws for making an improper turn in Nevada?

 - 2. How do I fight charges?

 - 3. What are the penalties for making an improper turn in Las Vegas, Nevada?

 - 4. Can I get the charge reduced to a non-moving violation?